smarco/WFA-paper/README.md

   };
 ```

-Afterwards, we initialize the `affine_wavefronts` object and we align the pattern against the text
-using the configured penalties.
+Afterwards, we initialize the `affine_wavefronts` object and align the pattern against the text using the configured penalties.

 ```C
   // Init Affine-WFA